Updated: Aug 28

 When the Civil War broke out Jenkins enlisted on April 20th, 1861 as a captain of Company E in the Eighth Virginia Cavalry Regiment, and later promoted to lieutenant colonel.
 Jenkins' oldest brother Thomas Jefferson Jenkins would also serve in the Eighth, rising to the rank of major.
 Another older brother, Dr. William Alexander Jenkins, would serve in the Eighth as a surgeon.
 Albert would resign his commission in February, 1862 to serve in the First Confederate Congress, and then return to military duty in early August as a newly promoted brigadier general.

 The Jenkins Raid (also known as the Trans-Allegheny Raid) started on August 22nd, 1862 from Salt Sulphur Springs, Virginia.
-Moving through the rugged mountains the command, consisting of men from both the Eighth and Fourteenth Virginia Cavalry Regiments, would take Buckhannon, then move west to Weston, Glenville, Spencer, and Ripley, before heading north to Ravenswood along the Ohio River.
+Moving through the rugged mountains the command, consisting of men from the Eighth (seven companies) and five companies of what would become later the Fourteenth Virginia Cavalry Regiments, would take Buckhannon (where most of the command would replace their inferior small arms with Enfield and Harper's Ferry rifled-muskets), then move west to Weston, Glenville, Spencer, and Ripley, before heading north to Ravenswood along the Ohio River.

 Jenkins would divide his command at Ravenswood, sending two hundred men along the south bank to Mason City, while he would lead the remaining three hundred men across the Sand Creek Bar into Ohio.
-It was about sunset when the Confederates crossed the Ohio River (aided by a Ravenswood steamboat pilot).
+It was about sunset when the Confederates crossed the Ohio River (aided by a local who was a former steamboat pilot named James A. Burdett).
 Even with the pilot's assistance, one man drowned in the crossing of the deep ford.
 Jenkins reported of his guide: "Indeed without him I should have had to abandon the enterprise."

 Side bar: There is a First Ohio Invasion historical marker at the Buffington Island State Memorial which states that the Confederates crossed "near this point."
 However, it does not specifically mention that the Confederates crossed at Buffington Island ford, and no report states that Jenkins moved three and a half miles north along the Virginia shore to cross at Buffington.
 Buffington's ford was known to be shallow, and most likely would have been even more so due to the drought of the summer of 1862.
 Such a move north would have moved the Confederates on a perpendicular course and slightly away from his goal of reaching Racine.
 On the West Virginia shore, there is another historical marker that states that Jenkins crossed at the Sand Creek Riffle, which would have been the bar at the mouth of Sand, or Sandy, Creek, which is on the south side of Ravenswood.
 The comments that Jenkins makes about the depth of the river and the narrowness of the bar would infer that he did not use the ford at Buffington Island, and hence the Ohio marker, which I believe had been moved to the park in more recent years, is located in an incorrect location.
 Now back to the raid.